evanx/mpush-redis/related.md

 - vpush - transport messages to a remote Redis instance
 - mdispatch - tracking messages for response handling, e.g. building a distributed web server
 - mbalance - push a message to a work queue with the lowest queue length

+Also, for fun of building a distributed web server:
 - hfiler - file server for serving static assets i.e. a "static webserver"
 - hgateway - import an HTTP request into a Redis queue for subsequent routing and processing
 - hrouter - route an HTTP message by matching its URL (using regex)